5 from 30 votes

 Cook: 15 minutes

-Thai Basil Fried Rice in bowl
+Thai Basil Fried Rice in a bowl with limes and chopsticks.

 This Thai Fried rice is extremely fragrant, delicious, and so much better than takeout!
 It's super versitile and can be paired with any protein of your choice.